 Dedicated to the ferocious and mighty predator, the T-Rex Natural History Museum is small, but packed with attractions – a massive skull of a female T-Rex named Sue, dioramas, raptor fossils, geological curiosities, crystals, and more.

-The Sheridan County Museum explores the history of the American West from a local perspective, through the eyes and ears of the men and women who settled Sheridan County.
-Discover their varied stories through the fascinating exhibits at the Sheridan County Museum.
+The Museum at the Bighorns explores the history of the American West from a local perspective, through the eyes and ears of the men and women who settled Sheridan County.
+Discover their varied stories through the fascinating exhibits at the Museum of the Bighorns.